The International Association

 Greetings to current and prospective members!

-Having identified this gap in the practitioner sphere, I worked towards founding HYPIA in late 2016 and was met with great initial reception from hyperpolyglots around the world.
+Having identified a gap, I worked towards founding HYPIA in late 2016 and was met with great initial reception from hyperpolyglots around the world.
 Most of them have joined or are in the process of joining today.
 It brings me supreme pleasure to see my motivation reinforced by the passion of new members.
-These hyperpolyglots are, through perhaps a natural gift but certainly through dedication and skill, a special breed entirely in the world, and represent the very best of the human mind at work.
+These hyperpolyglots, through perhaps a natural gift but certainly through dedication and skill, do represent the very best of the human mind at work.

-I personally draw inspiration from my ancestral connection with linguistics.
-The first scientific linguistic work was done by a 5th century scholar of Sanskrit named Panini.
-He was born in Charsadda, Pakistan at the height of the Gandhara period.
+I personally draw inspiration from an ancestral connection with linguistics.
+The first scientific linguistic work, the Aṣṭādhyāyī, was done by a 5th century scholar of Sanskrit named Panini.
+He was born near Charsadda, Pakistan at the height of the Gandhara period.
 In a sense, I see my work in HYPIA as continuing that ancient practitioner interest in studying languages.
-HYPIA should represent both a continuity with the world-spirit of inquiry into languages, and it must also be a vehicle for globalization that unites people in disparate geographies towards a goal of celebrating and enhancing linguistic diversity.
+HYPIA should represent both a continuity with the world-spirit of inquiry into languages, and it must also be a vehicle that unites people in disparate geographies towards a goal of celebrating and enhancing linguistic diversity.

 HYPIA is an anarchist organization: it is driven by an egalitarian ethos, it is decentralized in its structure, it fosters a volunteer spirit, and it thrives on mutual reinforcement and mutual respect.
 It is an organization that one joins for free, liberated by the constraints of financial effects, and judged on one's merit alone.
 HYPIA is therefore a redoubt for the unsung heroes: women and men who study in a contemplative silence, enriching their minds and opening pathways to engage with the family of man in a spirit of humility and kindness.
 Their labor is what is shared by the HYPIA community, without the transactional baggage of the ego projected outwards.
 It is, in a sense, a beacon to those who yearn to cultivate their own spirit, and perceive the world and their place in it anew.
-The time that has elapsed since HYPIA's founding has shown me that the tolerant and welcoming ethos of the organization has served as a reprieve for members, bombarded as they are by the daily newsflow of incessant antagonisms that mark a troubled world.
+The time that has elapsed since HYPIA's founding has shown me that the welcoming ethos of the organization has served as a reprieve for members, bombarded as they are by the daily news flow of incessant antagonisms that mark a troubled world.

 Cordially,